dbt-labs/docs.getdbt.com/website/docs/faqs/jinja/jinja-whitespace.md

 ---
 title: My compiled SQL has a lot of spaces and new lines, how can I get rid of it?
-Description: “Managing whitespace control”
+Description: "Managing whitespace control"
-sidebar_label: ‘Compiled sql has a lot of white space’
+sidebar_label: 'Compiled sql has a lot of white space'
 id: jinja-whitespace
 ---